Explore Jobs

 2. What is a good salary for a counselor?

 A good salary for a counselor is $36,225 or more.
-The average counselor salary is $36,225, so those making at least $36,225 are earning above-average paychecks.
+With the average counselor salary set at $36,225, those earning at least this amount can be considered above average.

-3. Do Counselor jobs pay well?
+3. Do counselor jobs pay well?

-4. Where do counselors get paid the most?
+4. Where do counselors earn the most?

-Following PA, the states with the highest-paid counselors are Connecticut, Massachusetts, and New York, with average annual salaries of $39,779, $38,507, and $39,761 respectively.
+Following Pennsylvania, states like Connecticut, Massachusetts, and New York also offer competitive salaries, averaging $39,779, $38,507, and $39,761 respectively.

 Author